The application is now closed and will reopen November 10, 2021 at 8:00AM.

 You need to currently live in the Austin Community College service area and:

-If you don't have a Social Security number please make an appointment with an Adult Education staff member who will provide you with an alternate ID number for the application.
+If you don't have a Social Security number you will be able to schedule an appointment with an Adult Education staff member who will provide you with an alternate ID number for the application.
+Please check back when the application re-opens.

 After you create your account, choose Adult Education.